 Research suggests that getting regular, moderate exercise can reduce the frequency of migraines.
-The only problem is that for many people exercise also serves as a migraine trigger.
+The only problem is that for many people, exercise also serves as a migraine trigger.
+If you get headaches after exercise, it reduces the effectiveness of using exercise to reduce headaches.
 But it doesn’t have to.
 If you approach exercise in the right way, you can eliminate most of the factors that serve to trigger your migraines and related types of headaches.

-If you approach your routine properly, you can reduce the risk of exercise-related headaches, including migraines.
-Here are a few ways to make sure you’re getting the benefits out of exercise, without putting yourself at too much risk for a headache.
+If you approach your routine properly, you can prevent exertion headaches, including migraines.
+Here are a few ways that people with migraines in Columbia, SC can get the benefits of exercise without putting themselves at too much risk for a headache.

 - Hydrate: Dehydration is a common cause of headaches, including migraines.
 If you want to avoid headaches, always make sure you’re hydrating in a way appropriate to your exercise level and environment.

 - Eat right: Many people looking to lose weight will start a diet and exercise program at the same time.
 This can be hard on your body.
-Make sure you’re feeding your exercise needs so you don’t end up with low blood sugar, which can lead to headaches.
+Ensure you’re feeding your exercise needs so you don’t end up with low blood sugar, which can lead to headaches.